Rc-W024/Geovisualization-Map/README.md

 # APP Location of Recharging Points

 ## Introduction
+**Aparcamientos de Vehículos Eléctricos en València**<br>
 This is a simple script suitable for mobile applications.
 It allows users to query the server for open-source data released by the Valencia City Hall in Spain to locate the point where electric vehicles are charged in the corresponding area of the public parking lot.
-(Aparcamientos de Vehículos Eléctricos en València)

 Additionally, it allows us to display the coordinates of the current location and measure the distance between points of interest.